Workflow Steps

 Output return value:

-• policy or enricher or feed: as above, depending on the type of the adjunct
+adjunct: the policy or other adjunct addedpolicyorenricherorfeed: as above, depending on the type of the adjunct

 delete-policy